A proposal is a written offer to solve a technical problem

 would se too much space, they may be written vertically.

-Indicate units in the heading so that the units will
+Indicate units in the heading so that the units will not

-in different systems of units, you should convert all
+systems of units, you should convert all to the same system

-to the same system before entering them in the table.
+before entering them in the table.

 If the data in the table are not original, acknowledge